-Which AT&T plan should you get?
+Which AT&T phone plan should you get?

-Best AT&T Plans Android Central 2021
+Best AT&T cell phone plans Android Central 2022

 AT&T provides great coverage to a vast majority of Americans, and it's rapidly developing its 5G network to increase that number of people.
 It's by far one of the best wireless carriers you could join today and one that you can count on for great performance and reliable speeds.
-Though AT&T offers a variety of plans with competitive pricing to meet each customer's needs, its most impressive plan is AT&T Unlimited Elite.
-With this plan, you'll get 100GB of premium data, HD video streaming, 30GB of mobile hotspot, and everything you need to be prepared for AT&T's steadily growing 5G footprint.
-If you're not convinced yet, these are some of the other best AT&T plans to consider.
+Though AT&T offers a variety of plans with competitive pricing to meet each customer's needs, its most complete plan is AT&T Unlimited Elite.
+With this plan, you'll get 100GB of premium data, HD video streaming, 40GB of mobile hotspot, and everything you need to be prepared for AT&T's steadily growing 5G footprint.

-- Best Overall: AT&T Unlimited Elite
+- Best overall: AT&T Unlimited Elite

-- Best Value: AT&T Unlimited Extra
+- Best value: AT&T Unlimited Extra

-- Best Family: AT&T Unlimited Starter
+- Best family: AT&T Unlimited Starter

-- Best Unlimited Prepaid: AT&T Prepaid Unlimited Plus
+- Best unlimited prepaid: AT&T Prepaid Unlimited Plus

-- Best Budget: AT&T Prepaid 5GB
+- Best budget: AT&T Prepaid 5GB

-Best Overall: AT&T Unlimited Elite
+Best overall: AT&T Unlimited Elite

 The AT&T Unlimited Elite plan will get you the best of the best when it comes to phone plans.
-Along with access to AT&T's rapidly growing 5G network, you'll have 100GB of premium data.
-This means that unless you plan on using more than 100GB of data, your speeds will always be prioritized when there's congestion.
+With access to AT&T's rapidly growing 5G network, you'll have unlimited premium data.
+This means no matter how much data you use, you will always get the full speed of the network.
 You'll also have unlimited talk, text, and data in the U.S. as well as in Mexico and Canada.
-Though international use in other countries will cost you extra, you do get unlimited texting from the U.S. to 120+ countries.
+Though international use in other countries will cost you extra, you get unlimited texting from the U.S. to 120+ countries.

-The Unlimited Elite plan also gets you HD streaming and one HBO Max subscription for the account, making it comparable to T-Mobile's Magenta MAX plan.
-With AT&T's plan, you'll get other bonus features such as advanced mobile security and 30GB of mobile hotspot data.
-Unfortunately, once you've used up 30GB of mobile hotspot data your speeds will be slowed to 128Kbps, but for most people, 30GB is a generous amount that will last a while.
+The Unlimited Elite plan also gets you 4K streaming and an HBO Max subscription for the account, making it comparable to T-Mobile's Magenta MAX plan with Netflix.
+With AT&T's plan, you'll get other bonus features such as advanced mobile security and 40GB of mobile hotspot data.
+Unfortunately, once you've used up 40GB of mobile hotspot data, your speeds will slow to 128Kbps, but 40GB is plenty for most people.

 One drawback of AT&T's Unlimited Elite plan is that it doesn't include taxes and fees, and it doesn't come cheap.
 One line on this plan will cost $85 per month, but signing up for three lines will drop the monthly bill down to $60 per month ($180 total) or $50 per month ($200 total) for four lines.
-Keep in mind that these prices are only if you've signed up for AutoPay and paperless billing.
-Overall, it's a plan that's great for someone who needs a lot of high-speed data, wants to make the most out of an expanding 5G network, appreciates HD video streaming, and won't let 30GB of mobile hotspot data go to waste.
+Remember that these prices are only if you've signed up for AutoPay and paperless billing.
+Overall, it's a great plan for someone who needs a lot of high-speed data, wants to make the most out of an expanding 5G network, appreciates 4K video streaming, and likes plenty of hotspot data for Wi-Fi on the go.

 Pros:

-- 100GB premium data and 5G access
+- Unlimited premium data and 5G access

 - Unlimited talk, text, and data in Mexico and Canada